hiruna72/squigualiser/README.md

 ## Plot multiple tracks
 <details>
-<summary>For in depth analysis the user can visualize multiple plots in the same web page.
+<summary>For in depth analysis the user can visualize multiple pileup plots in the same web page.
 </summary>

 For example, [this plot](https://hiruna72.github.io/squigualiser/docs/figures/plot_tracks/plot_tracks_testcase-30.3.html) is visualizing forward and reverse mapped reads on two separate tracks on the same webpage.